Penn State To Return To In-Person Instruction August 24

-Penn State will officially return to in-person instruction this fall, the university announced Sunday night with its “Back To State” plan.
-Classes will begin as scheduled on August 24.
+Penn State will officially return to in-person instruction this fall, the university announced Sunday night as part of it its “Back To State” plan.
+Classes will begin as scheduled on Monday, August 24.

 Campus-based instruction will end on Friday, November 20.
-Students will finish the semester, including final exams, remotely when the semester resumes on November 30 following Thanksgiving.
-The fall semester will end as planned on December 18.
+Students will finish the semester, including final exams, remotely when it resumes on November 30 following Thanksgiving break.
+The fall semester will conclude as planned on December 18.

 “I am pleased that the hard work of our task groups over the last few months has led us to this plan that will allow us to bring our campus communities back together,” Penn State President Eric Barron said.
 “The Penn State experience may look somewhat different this fall, but I am very much looking forward to seeing our campuses busy with students, faculty and staff once again.
 I know I speak for the leadership at each of our campuses when I say we are looking forward to welcoming our students back and greeting, for the first time, our new students.”

-Additionally, Penn State will hold classes on Labor Day to minimize travel and lower possible exposure to the virus over the long weekend.
+Additionally, Penn State will hold classes on Labor Day to minimize student travel and lower possible virus exposure risks over the long weekend.

-All classes of more than 250 students will be delivered online or remotely.
-Individual campuses will determine how to conduct smaller classes and announce plans at a later date.
+All classes with more than 250 students will be delivered online or remotely.
+Campuses will individually determine how to conduct smaller classes and announce plans at a later date, Penn State said.